-This policy may be changed from time to time, consistent with the requirements of the Safe Harbor.
-You can determine when this Policy was last revised by referring to the "LAST UPDATED" legend at the top of this page.
-Any changes to our Policy will become effective upon our posting of the revised Policy on the Site.
+This Policy may be changed from time to time, consistent with the requirements of the Privacy Shield.
+You can determine when this Policy was last revised by referring to the “Last Updated” legend at the bottom of this Policy.
+Any changes to this Policy will become effective when posted to our website.

 Tesla Updates are emails that provide more information on Tesla Motors products, services, and regional events.
 We are requesting this consent on our own behalf and that of our regional subsidiaries.
 You can withdraw your consent to receive commercial electronic messages at any time by clicking "unsubscribe" at the bottom of these emails.
 Some emails directly related to a Tesla purchase cannot be opted out of.